GeorgeS-data/nhs-cancer-treatment-analysis/README.md

 ## Notes

 - **Why July only?**
-  July was the only month consistently available across all four years, which avoids seasonal variation and allows fair comparison year-on-year.
+  July was one of the only months consistently available across all four years.
+Using the same month each year avoids seasonal bias and allows a fair comparison.

 - **ICB policy context:**
   ICBs replaced CCGs in July 2022, so this project looks at performance before and after that change.

 - **Most improved ICB's:**
-  ICBs that showed improvement in percentage of patients treated within the 62 day limit were also shown to be the worst performers overall, this is most likely due to them having more rrom for improvement and pushes to try and make them perform better.
+  ICBs that showed improvement in percentage of patients treated within the 62 day limit were also shown to be the worst performers overall, this is most likely due to them having more room for improvement and pushes to try and make them perform better.
 Interestingly one of the top performers overall in NHS Suffolk and North East Essex Integrated Care Board did see improvement from July 2021 to 2024 (albeit small).
 An interesting next step would be to see what they have done to try and find this improvement when already acting at one of the hightest national averages.

 - **Limitations:**
   Only July data is included.
 A follow-up project will bring in all months via SQL for a full trend analysis.